Evaluating LLMs on Sequential API Call Through Automated Test Generation: Approach

+At this step, the \textit{TraceGenerator} records the state of all intermediate variables, including the shapes and values of tensors \code{ut1}, \code{ut2}, and \code{r\_1}.
+Furthermore, we update auxiliary information associated with each variable, such as recording that both \code{ut1} and \code{ut2} now participate in a \code{torch.cat} operation.
+In addition, \code{r\_1} is marked as a newly created variable produced by this function call and has not yet been used as an input to any subsequent operation.
+Recording such operation history helps the fuzzer track interdependencies between variables, which is essential for selecting the next API call.

 By explicitly modelling both the state schema and the transitions, \textit{TraceGenerator} ensures that the generated API sequences are valid and executable.
 The generation process is outlined in Algorithm \ref{alg:trace_gen}.
 Initially, \textit{TraceGenerator} starts by creating a collection of random variables to serve as the initial states, which could include user-defined parameters or data items from a remote server (line 2).
-As the sequence generation progresses, at every step $i$, \textit{TraceGenerator} determines the subsequent API call by evaluating all potential transitions.
-For each transition, it checks the compatibility of the current variable space with the possible API calls, ensuring that only feasible API calls are considered.
+Note that once the fuzzer finalizes the values of these initialized variables, they are stored persistently on disk and later loaded during evaluation, just as shown in the first two lines of the Snippet~\ref{illustration:1}.
+This is essential to avoid randomness in the evaluation.